pytest-dev/pytest/doc/en/how-to/capture-warnings.rst

 Recording warnings
 ------------------

-You can record raised warnings either using func:`pytest.warns` or with the ``recwarn`` fixture.
+You can record raised warnings either using :func:`pytest.warns` or with the ``recwarn`` fixture.

-To record with func:`pytest.warns` without asserting anything about the warnings, pass no arguments as the expected warning type and it will default to a generic Warning:
+To record with :func:`pytest.warns` without asserting anything about the warnings, pass no arguments as the expected warning type and it will default to a generic Warning:

 .. code-block:: python